-The goal of the Population and Public Health Clinics is to improve the oral health of children and youth.
-These are children with high levels of dental disease, who are referred to our dental public health clinics for treatment.
+The goal of the Primary Health Care Dental Clinics is to improve the oral health of children and youth.
+These are children with high levels of dental disease, who are referred to our dental clinics for treatment.

 The dental clinic team provides basic preventive and treatment services to children up to age 18, who have limited or no dental coverage.
 These services are provided at no charge when provided by the dental clinic team.
-The dental team consists of a dental therapist, dental assistant, and dentist.
+The dental team consists of a dental therapist and dental assistant.

-Any child who lives in the Saskatoon Health Authority, who requires dental treatment and has an inability to pay for services, can be referred to the dental clinics.
+Any child who lives in the Saskatchewan Health Authority, who requires dental treatment and has an inability to pay for services, can be referred to the dental clinics.

 - Do you have a child who is under 18 years of age?